Pink Motel

 Pink Motel is a 1982 American sex comedy film.

-Premise
+Plot

 A couple who own a cheap hotel (Phyllis Diller and Slim Pickens, in his final role) must deal with the various eccentric people who rent their rooms.

+Critical reception

-The New York Times called the film "an unfunny attempt at sexual comedy" and compared it to the TV love-anthology series Love, American Style.
+The New York Times, "An unfunny attempt at sexual comedy" and compared it to the TV love-anthology series Love, American Style.